 Raised PSA levels

 The amount of PSA in your blood is measured in nanograms of PSA per millilitre of blood (ng/ml).
-PSA levels can range from 1ng/ml to hundreds of ng/ml.
+PSA levels can range from less than 1ng/ml to hundreds of ng/ml.

-- If you're aged 50-59, your PSA level is considered raised if it's 3ng/ml or higher.
+- If you're aged 50 to 69, your PSA level is considered raised if it's 3ng/ml or higher.

-Instead, all men over the age of 50 can access quality information about the PSA test and discuss the option of having a free test with their GP, under a scheme called the Prostate Cancer Risk Management Programme (PCRMP).
+Instead, all men over the age of 50 can access quality information about the PSA test and discuss the option of having a free test with their GP as part of a scheme called the prostate cancer risk management programme (PCRMP).

-You should also be given a leaflet about PSA testing for prostate cancer (PDF).
-The leaflet provides similar, but more detailed, information to what you’ll find on this page.
+You should also be given a leaflet about PSA testing for prostate cancer.
+The leaflet provides similar, but more detailed, information to what you'll find on this page.